LeoVaris/Buttongame/README.md

 - Admin page.
 View and set the hidden number yourself.
 You can also modify your own coin count.
 - Leaderboard.
 See the top 5 players!
 Also comes with a feature to prevent submitting multiple scores from one "account".

+## How to use
+You can try this app at: [Coming soon]
+Ssh!
+Don't tell anyone but the admin page can be viewed at

+## Technical info
+This project is made using Python and Django and is deployed using Heroku.
+The multiple score prevention is made by giving every player a unique uuid ```uuid.uuid()``` and when submitting a score the server removes any old submmissions with that uuid.